flagbyte-art/flagbyte/docs/concept.md

 This choice is not only practical but also conceptual:
 - It ensures **consistency and discipline**, with no gaps in the sequence.
 - It underlines that the *act of posting itself becomes automated*, reflecting how social media platforms structure time through feeds, algorithms, and scheduling.
 - The human gesture (building the grid, defining the rules) is combined with a machine-driven rhythm (daily posting without interruption).

 The Instagram posts will also keep the **comments section open**.
 Conversations, reactions, and debates that emerge there are not external to the work: they **become part of the artwork itself**.
 This layer of dialogue will be monitored but not censored, allowing the social response to intertwine with the slow construction of the flag.

-In this way, the comments act as a parallel archive — unpredictable, collective, and sometimes conflicting — that mirrors how meaning is continuously negotiated in public space.
+In this sense, the comments form a **parallel archive — unpredictable, collective, and sometimes conflicting — that mirrors how meaning is continuously negotiated in public space**.

-In this way, the “tempo of art” is kept distinct from the “tempo of news”: the posts unfold predictably, indifferent to real-world urgency, emphasizing the project’s critique of media temporality.

 ---